ajdavis/emptysquare-hugo/emptysquare/content/who-can-you-trust.md

 And also maybe just on a day-to-day basis, knowing that people really cooperate.
 People do what they need to do for the sake of others.
 We can mostly rely on that.
 Despite what we see in the media, what the novelists predict will happen, and the post-apocalyptic movies, people pretty much will sew masks if they need to.

-The final thing that might be helpful here is a method that I picked up from a self-help group that was part of my 20s, and it's stuck with me ever since.
+The final thing that might be helpful here is a method that I picked up from a self-help group I was in, in my 20s, and it's stuck with me ever since.
 The technique is to say that "I choose this."
 Whatever the situation is, no matter how much I would prefer not to, this is what it is, and I choose it.

 I choose Keishin being sick.
 I choose losing my shit sometimes.
 I choose living through a toilet paper shortage.